Designer: McLennan Design

 When Jason decided to build Heron Hall he knew it would be the McLennan family home, so it had to be special.

-In case you’re unfamiliar with the Living Building Challenge, it’s a green building-certification system widely regarded as the world’s most stringent set of performance standards.
+In case you’re unfamiliar with the Living Building Challenge, it’s a green building-certification system widely regarded as the world’s most stringent set of performance standards focused on sustainability.

 Only 21 projects have achieved full Living Building status since the program’s launch in 2007.
 September marked Heron Hall becoming the 100th project worldwide to be LBC certified, gaining a Petal status of three.
 However, the McLennan team plans to obtain the remaining four Petals in the next year in order to earn the coveted full status spot.